 This blog is an invitation to you to join me as we learn to mark the beauty, joy and pain in daily life and to embrace all the present moment has to offer.

-I am a freelance writer, mother, former life coach/prevention specialist, wife and mother of four children here on earth and three in Heaven (two by miscarriage and one stillborn caused by anencephaly).
+I am a freelance writer, mother, former life coach/prevention specialist, wife and mother of five children here on earth and three in Heaven (two by miscarriage and one stillborn caused by anencephaly).
 My youngest son has a rare genetic mutation called SPINT2 and is TPN dependent.

 Here you will find writing and photography centered on beauty, psychology and grief, faith, family life and the importance of local community.
-Elsewhere in the world, you can find my work on Mind&Spirit, 209 Magazine, Parent.co, and Verily Mag; and the print-only weekly newspaper, the Hughson Chronicle & Denair Dispatch.
+Elsewhere in the world, you can find my work on Accepting the Gift, Mind&Spirit, 209 Magazine, Parent.co, and Verily Mag; and the print-only weekly newspaper, the Hughson Chronicle & Denair Dispatch.

 Where to Start

 If you are new to the site, I recommend you start with some of my most popular posts:

 Around House: The Triple Bunk Bed

 On the Feminine Genius: A Comedienne’s Way of Being in the World

 On Parenting: The Most Important Advice I Could Give a Stay-at-Home-Parent

 On Chronic Illness: What Was the Miracle? : Reflecting on our Pilgrimage to Detroit